Skip to main content

 TCS London Marathon: 1,500 personalised finish-line videos in three days

 TCS asked us to bring an AI activation to their stand at the Running Show, the expo all runners attend to collect their packs.
-The solution: capture each runner’s photo, process their likeness in real time using nine different AI tools, generate a 3D avatar, and composite it into a personalised finish-line video delivered to their phone, all before they’d even run the race.
+The solution: capture each runner’s photo, process their likeness in real time using nine different AI tools, generate a 3D avatar, and composite it into a personalised finish-line video delivered to their phone.
+All before they’d even run the race.
 40,000 machines rendering in parallel.
 Over 1,500 personalised videos generated across three days.
 BBC News covered it.
 It won a Bronze Drum Award for Best Use of AI in a Campaign (TCS Marathon activation ).

 What Fifty Five and Five built in the time they had was amazing.
 1500 runners had a photo realistic AI video created in near real time.
 The technology really supported what we were trying to communicate on the stand, the TCS Digital Twin program.